 A spectrum licence is required to authorise the use of particular frequencies by those with carrier licences.
 Although spectrum licences are, in theory, available as an alternative to apparatus licences, they are generally reserved by the ACMA for use by terrestrial mobile service providers.
-This is likely to continue with the increase in the demand for spectrum by these providers to support the deployment of 5G services.
+The use of spectrum licences to authorise the use of radio frequency spectrum by terrestrial mobile service providers in Australia is likely to continue with the increase in demand for spectrum by these providers to support the deployment of their 5G services.

-- extending the maximum spectrum licence terms from 15 to 20 years, and maximum apparatus licence terms from five to 20 years;
+- extending the maximum spectrum licence terms from 15 years to 20 years, and the maximum apparatus licence terms from five years to 20 years;

 - providing the ACMA with more flexibility in terms of allocating spectrum and apparatus licences;